dotnetCarpenter/white-space/README.md

 document.addEventListener("WhiteSpaceDone", function(e) {
   console.dir(e.target);
 }, true); // set useCapture to true if you're not listening on the element dispatching WhiteSpaceDone
+// and for IE8 - not white-space-fast
+document.documentElement.attachEvent("onpropertychange", function(event) {
+  console.log(e.target);
+}
 ```

 ## Size